 Help and advice

-The two applications below are free to download and give free help and advice.
+The application below is free to download and gives free help and advice.

 Gam-Anon – Relatives of problem gamblers may also attend meetings of Gam-Anon, which aim to provide assistance and help people rebuild lives.

 GamCare – Offers free face-to-face counselling, including for members of player’s family.
 GamCare operates the National Gambling Helpline, which offers free support by phone or online.
 The helpline is open 7 days a week, 8am to midnight.

 0808 8020 133 | www.gamcare.org.uk

 Gamble Aware – Provides information to help people make informed decisions about their gambling, what responsible gambling means and to show you where to go for further information, help and support.
 National Gambling Helpline Freephone 8am-midnight 7 days a week